Rahix/tbot/doc/recipes.rst

             bad = repo.bisect(
                 good="known-good-revision",
-                # TBot will test if this revision is actually good!
+                # tbot will test if this revision is actually good!
                 # It will also test if the current revision is actuall bad,
                 # so it is ensured that your test gives proper results before
                 # bisecting